 2. Landscaping & Shade

-Landscaping using elements of shade can help prevent your house from absorbing excess heat.
+Landscaping using elements of shade can help prevent your house from absorbing excess heat, in fact, they help reduce the temperature by up to 6 degrees.
 You can utilize trees with canopies such as Yellow Buckeye and London Planetree to provide shade to your home.
 For blocking summer heat and letting the sunlight in during the winter, go for deciduous trees.
 They are perfect for both seasons as they bloom in spring/summers and lose their leaves in winter.
 To provide continuous shade and to provide protection from strong winds, go for dense trees and shrubs.